 And that’s it.
 So many synonyms, and just four antonyms?
 I guess normal never needs that many words.

 My thinking wasn’t always ūtlendisc, of course.
 I was once an inlander too.
-It was only, ironically or not, when I left my country, moving not so far, but across the sea, to Amsterdam, where on a day in early 2002 I wandered into a coffeeshop after work to check my emails, and there on the screen was a document left by the previous user when his or her coins ran out: FAA protocols for the interception of hi-jacked planes.
+It was only when I left my country, moving not so far, but across the sea, to Amsterdam, where on a day in early 2002 I wandered into a coffeeshop after work to check my emails, and there on the screen was a document left by the previous user when his or her coins ran out: FAA protocols for the interception of hi-jacked planes.

 By that time I’d stopped shelling out six euros a time for imported copies of The Guardian, which I’d read all my life, inland.
-I think I still saw BBC 24-hour news, and CNN, on the tiny television with built-in VHS I’d brought with me.
-The endlessly recycling headlines, logos and music.
+I still saw BBC 24-hour news, and CNN, on the tiny television with built-in VHS I’d brought with me.
+The endlessly recycling headlines, slick logos and urgent, alert music.

-I scanned the document, thought ‘hmm, that’s odd’ like an inlander, closed it, and found a website behind it on the screen — What Really Happened, a content farm run by Mike Rivero out of Hawaii.
+I scanned the document, thought ‘hmm, that’s odd’ like an inlander, closed it, and found a website behind it on the screen — What Really Happened, a ‘content farm’ type site run by Mike Rivero out of Hawaii.
 After that I started reading the whole world’s press, and the citizen press.
-And it took a while from there, but bit by bit my mind arrived in ūtland, as my body already had, and here I am, a million miles from where I started out.
+And it took a while from there, but eventually, more than half a year after I left my country, I arrived in ūtland, and here I am, a million miles from where I started out.

 Though very much landlocked, in the physical sense, here in Isan, Northern Thailand.
-There are people around me who I know have never seen the sea.
-But that’s OK, there plenty of people who travel the world and still don’t cross any borders, I’ve known them and worked with them, and fallen out with a few.
+There are people around me who have never seen the sea.
+But that’s OK, there plenty of people who travel the world and never leave in-land.
+I’ve known them and worked with them, and fallen out with a few.

-Now the world has shut down, and of course I have my own ideas about that.
+Now the world has shut down, and of course I have my own ideas about that, too.
 Relatives write to me, asking how things are here.
-As soon as I open my outlandish mouth, of course, they wish they hadn’t and go a bit quiet.
+As soon as I open my outlandish mouth, of course, they go a bit quiet.

 Things here are fine.
 It’s hot.
 We have a plague of beetles.
 People still eat with their hands.
 (Spoons are for soup.)
 Nobody here is worried about a virus, just as nobody here puts any credence in first-world delusions like global warming.
 Here it’s always hot this time of year, so they get up before dawn to work, and sleep a couple of hours after dark.
 And there’s always drought, though it’s getting worse, but that’s because government officials block the springs to make it worse, because drought creates a big aid budget, and we all know where that ends up.
-Though here in this parish, we seem to be making some progress, with money being allocated for boreholes to bring groundwater across the plain from the hills of Phu Wiang.
+Though here in this parish, we seem to be making some progress: Red persuaded them to allocate money for eighteen boreholes to bring groundwater across the plain from the hills of Phu Wiang.
 There’s a growing awareness of what the problem is… and it isn’t CO2 .

 That’s my wyrð.

 I’ve been self-isolating for years as it is — ask anyone.
-I know I’m bad, my ideas are dangerous, and I don’t want to expose those I love to them.
+I know my outlandish ideas are dangerous, and I don’t want to expose those I love to them.

-Fact is, the truth is a foreign country, and if you’ve been there you’re gonna be tested and quarantined for at least a month when you get back, and stuck with needles before they let you go.
+The fact is, truth is a foreign country, and if you’ve been there you’re gonna be tested and quarantined for at least a month when you get back, and stuck with needles before they let you go.

 The borders are closed until further notice.